billyjojojobulido/hotaru/CONTRIBUTING.md

 ### Find A Bug

 If you detected some bugs in the code or unexpected results while using the app, you can nominate it in Issue by adding the **bug** tag at it.
+You are of course welcomed to try to fix it yourself, and you can contribute by merging it to the `main` branch via creating a pull request.

 ## As A CCL Learner